Javad-mun/pa_task_view/README.md

 # pa_task_view
-Development of a Physical Activity Task View for R
+Development of a Physical Activity Task View for R.